eduzeu/mapmates/README.md

 # MapMates

+Below are instructions to run both the client and the server on a local machine.
+However, if you just want to experience MapMates, go to deployed version via AWS at http://18.221.85.114:4173/.

 ## Setup

 In order to set up the project you need to install three sets of dependencies.
 Run `npm i` in the root (for TypeScript), in `client/`, and in `server/`.